Loan: Residential mortgage

 Vantage Finance on the other hand approached a specialist lender which was prepared to take the couple’s existing income in Dubai as indicative of their earning potential once they returned to the UK.

-Lucy Hodge, managing director of Vantage Finance, said: “Arranging mortgages for borrowers earning in a foreign currency or who are bringing money into the UK from abroad incurs all sorts of challenges.
+Lucy Barrett, MD of Vantage Finance, said: “Arranging mortgages for borrowers earning in a foreign currency or who are bringing money into the UK from abroad incurs all sorts of challenges.
 But these are not insurmountable.

 Most situations are resolvable but it’s in circumstances like this when knowledge and expertise in the specialist sectors are invaluable.
 Deals like this are doable, but not if you’re simply relying on a sourcing system.
 The computer might say no where we can say yes.”